How to Use HTML5 Fullscreen API

 Usage Example

-One of the best way to learn a new thing is by example.
+One of the best ways to learn something new is by example.
 In this post, we will run a simple project.
-The idea is we will have an image and a button that will put the image fullscreen or change it back to normal view with a click.
+The idea is to have an image and a button that will put the image fullscreen or change it back to normal view with a click.

 HTML